Choosing Your Shaving Foam

 Let’s get started with a guide on choosing your shaving foam.

-From chore to ritual
+From Chore to Ritual

-Since the three-day-stubble and the full-bead looks are not so frowned upon so much anymore, here’s the big question: why bother shaving?
+Since the three-day stubble and the full-bead looks are not so frowned upon so much anymore, here’s the big question: why bother shaving?

-It’s a clear call for us at GROOM: because shaving, when done properly, is a true, daily pleasure.
+It’s a clear call for us at GROOM: because shaving, when done correctly, is a genuine, daily pleasure.
 Also, there’s a timeless elegance to a perfectly shaven face.
 So we’re switching the question for you.
-Instead of « why do I shave? », how about « why do I shave this way?".
+Instead of "Why do I shave?" how about "Why do I shave this way?".
 If your shave is something you beast through with little care, using cheap tools and products of questionable quality, it is and will always remain a chore.
-On the other hand, adjusting what you already know how to do with a few details will make it a welcome pause in the morning, a genuine "me moment ».
-In one word, a ritual.
+On the other hand, adjusting what you already know how to do with a few details will make it a welcome pause in the morning, a genuine "me moment."
+In a word, a ritual.

 What we’re getting through here is this: making the right decision from the start by picking natural ingredients, such as those found in GROOM Shaving Cream and Shaving Soap, is the best way to stay clear from irritation and discomfort while shaving.

 But what is the difference between the cream and the soap?
-While both excel at the same job, they slightly differ in how they are being used, depending mainly on one thing: do you, or do you not own a shaving brush?
+While both excel at the same job, they slightly differ in how they are being used, depending mainly on one thing: do you, or do you not own a Shaving Brush?